resin-studio/ballistic/README.md

 # type universe
 - the type universe is the language of types
-- a type consists of of a base and a predicate
+- either a type consists of of a base and a predicate, or a type is Top
 - the base is with respect to a category in the grammar
 - the predicate could be a range or some way of narrowing the scope the type
 - the bases include input numbers, distributions, and reals

 # type abstraction
-- an abstraction is a set of types that may be used in verification
+- a type abstraction is a set of types that may be used in verification
 - the set of types is refined with each iteration

 # concrete tree automata